Yuna McCormack

-Yuna Carole McCormack (born November 3, 2004) is an American college soccer player who plays as a midfielder for the Florida State Seminoles.
-She previously played for the Virginia Cavaliers.
+Yuna Carole McCormack (born November 3, 2004) is an American professional soccer player who plays as a midfielder for Denver Summit FC of the National Women's Soccer League (NWSL).
+She played college soccer for the Virginia Cavaliers and the Florida State Seminoles, winning the 2025 national championship with the Seminoles.
 She won bronze with the United States at the 2024 FIFA U-20 Women's World Cup.

 Early life

 McCormack grew up in Mill Valley, California.
 She began playing soccer at age six and joined Mill Valley Soccer Club up two age levels when she was seven.
 She later played club soccer for Marin FC and Bay Area Surf (previously the San Jose Earthquakes academy).
 She played one season for Tamalpais High School as a junior in 2021–22, scoring 13 goals in 16 games.
 She was ranked as the second-best midfielder of the 2023 class by TopDrawerSoccer.
 McCormack also played in the USL W League for the San Francisco Glens, helping them win both the NorCal Division and Western Conference titles in 2023.